mplex/multigraph/README.md

 <br />

-The binomial projection of a two-mode data set allows obtaining a force directed layout that in his case the image is rotated 65 degrees.
+The binomial projection of a two-mode data set allows obtaining a force directed layout that in this case the image is clockwise rotated 65 degrees.

 ```{r }
 bmgraph(swomen, layout = "force", seed = 1, cex = 3, tcex = .8, pch = c(19, 15), lwd = 2, vcol = 2:3,